nowitsabby/dark-rpg-nextjs/assets/srd/combat/the_attack.md

 ### Spray and Pray

 Situations might arise where a character is aware of a danger stalking him, but is unable to see it\.
 In these cases, a character can use his attack for the turn to wildly fire or strike out in hopes of hitting his hidden antagonist\.
-In these cases, it is up to the Game Master to determine a number between 1 and 100 that represents the character’s percentage chance of hitting his target, or if the character is even firing in the correct direction at all\.
+In these cases, it is up to the Game Master to determine a number between 1 and 100 that represents the character's percentage chance of hitting his target, or if the character is even firing in the correct direction at all\.
 Then, during Step Two of the attack, the Game Master rolls 1d100 and compares the result to the percentage chance\.
 If he rolls equal to or under the number, the attack proceeds as normal\.
 If he rolls over the number, the attack misses the hidden opponent, and has no effect other than perhaps drawing even more unwanted attention to the unfortunate character and his actions\.

 ### Weapon Jams